Complaints, comments and suggestions

 What happens next?

 A member of staff will be identified as the lead and that person will work with you to agree how best to respond to your complaint.
 This can be done in a method you prefer, including by telephone, in person or in writing.
-For further information about how to complain, please feel free to contact a member of the Complaints Team.
+For further information about how to complain, please feel free to contact a member of the Complaints and PALS Team.

 When will I hear from you?

 We will contact you within three working days of receiving your complaint to acknowledge we have received it and to confirm what arrangements we will be making to help address your concerns.
 We will tell you who will be involved in the investigation and who will be responding.
 We will also agree with you how the response will be made.
 Our commitment to you is that, unless agreed otherwise, we will respond to your complaint within 25 working days.

 I am unsure whether or not I want to make a formal complaint